-If an ccx-input-file with loads, boundary-conditions and sets are read read ccx-file inp the loads and boundary-conditions are stored in automatically created sets which start wit a leading '+'.
-For example the ccx command 'BOUNDARY' will create '+bou' in cgx.
-The ccx sets are stored in cgx sets.
+If an ccx-input-file with loads, boundary-conditions and sets was read read ccx-file inp then the loads and boundary-conditions are stored in automatically created sets which start with a leading '+'.
+For example the ccx command '\BOUND-ARY' will trigger the creation of the set '+bou'.
+The ccx sets are stored in cgx sets of the same name.
 The load-values are stored in Datasets.
-If the parameter "add" is used, then existing node- or element-numbers are not overwritten and the program choses new numbers.
-If the ccx-input-file ends with ".inp" the parameter "inp" might be omitted.